hargoniX/LeanTogether24BVDecide/presentation.typ

 Pipeline inspired by the (unverified) Bitwuzla @bitwuzla SMT solver:
 + Proof by Contradiction
 + Preprocessing
-+ Translate the conjunction of all `BitVec` hypotheses into a boolean circuit
++ Translate the conjunction of all `BitVec` hypotheses into a boolean circuit (bitblasting)
 + Prove that this circuit can never output `true`
   - $->$ the hypotheses cannot hold
   - $->$ contradiction